scrivanolabs/scrivanolabs.github.io/beta_changelog.md

+# Version 0.15.2
+- Performance improvements in the rendering engine

 # Version 0.15.1
 - FIX: bug when copy and pasting ink.
 - Improved handling of background tasks such as autosaving and exporting to PDF